QuTech-Delft/cQASM-spec/docs/language_specification/statements/reset_instruction.md

-    Even though the `reset` instruction internally measures the qubit state, it does not store the measurement outcome in the measurement register, _i.e._ the measurement register is unaffected by the `reset` instruction.
+    Even though the `reset` instruction internally measures the qubit state, it does not store the measurement outcome in the measurement register, _i.e._, the measurement register is unaffected by the `reset` instruction.
     The measurement outcome is only used to determine whether or not a Pauli X gate needs to be performed, in order to bring the qubit into the state $|0\rangle$.